ZebaroWhite-Alliance/Pixel-Battle-BE/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'ua.cn.stu.pixel-battle' is invalid and this project uses 'ua.cn.stu.pixel_battle' instead.
+* The original package name 'ua.cn.stu.pixel-battle' is invalid and this project uses 'ua.cn.stu.pixelbattle' instead.

 # Getting Started